syncfusion-content/extension-docs/Extension/ASPNET-MVC-Extension/Project-Conversion.md

 NOTE

 This is not applicable from v.12.1.0.43 to v.13.1.0.30.
-The Syncfusion ASP.NET MVC (Web) and ASP.NET MVC (Classic) Project Conversion utility excluded from MVC Extension setup and integrated into Essential Studio ASP.NET MVC and ASP.NET MVC (Classic) platforms.
+The Syncfusion ASP.NET MVC (Web) and ASP.NET MVC (Classic) Project Conversion Utilities are excluded from the MVC Extension setup and integrated into Essential Studio ASP.NET MVC and ASP.NET MVC (Classic) platforms.

 ## ASP.NET MVC (Classic) Conversion\Migration:

 By default, the Syncfusion ASP.NET MVC Extensions are configured in Visual Studio.
-When you want the ASP.NET MVC (Classic) extension, you have to install it from the installed location.
+When you want the ASP.NET MVC (Classic) extension, you can install it from the installed location.

 **Project** **Conversion** **and** **Migration** **(****ASP****.****NET** **MVC****(****Classic****):******